microsoft/playwright/docs/src/api/class-browsercontext.md

 Returns all open pages in the context.

 ## property: BrowserContext.request
-* langs: js, java, python
+* langs:
+  - alias-csharp: APIRequest
 - type: <[APIRequestContext]>

 API testing helper associated with this context.
 Requests made with this API will use context cookies.